German submarine U-19 (1935): First, second and third patrols

 U-19's first three patrols involved voyages between Wilhelmshaven and Kiel via the North Sea.
 She also carried out a series of short journeys, one of which took her to the English east coast near The Wash.

 Fourth and fifth patrols

-The boat sank Carica Milica with a mine 3.5 nmi off the Shipwash Lightship, (southeast of Aldeburgh) on 18 November 1939.
+The U-boat sank Carica Milica with a mine 3.5 nmi off the Shipwash Lightship, (southeast of Aldeburgh) on 18 November 1939.

 U-19 departed Wilhelmshaven on 4 January 1940.
-On the ninth, she sank Manx north of Kinnaird Head, near Fraserburgh in Scotland.
-She docked in Kiel on the 12th.
+On the 9th, she sank Manx north of Kinnaird Head, near Fraserburgh in Scotland.
+She docked in Kiel on 12 January.

 Sixth to ninth patrols

 More success came when the submarine sank Battanglia on 23 January 1940 southeast of Farne Island and Gudveig 4.5 nmi east of the Longstone Light vessel (north of Newcastle).

 A steady stream of sinkings followed, including Charkow on 19 March 1940 and Bothal on the 20th.

-The boat was then transported in sections along the Danube to the Romanian port of Galați.
+U-19 was then transported in sections along the Danube to the Romanian port of Galați.
 She was then re-assembled by the Romanians at the Galați shipyard and sent to the Black Sea.